-Although the numbers of people smoking is at its lowest level since records began, approximately 1 in 5 adults continue to smoke in England and approximately 96,000 people die each year as a direct result of smoking.
+Although the number of people smoking is at its lowest level since records began, approximately 1 in 5 adults continue to smoke in England and approximately 96,000 people die each year as a direct result of smoking.

-So what can we do?
+What can we do?

 Reducing youth uptake of smoking requires us to change the adult world in which children grow up in.
 Parental smoking along with other significant adults smoking has a major influence on whether a young person starts smoking.
 Children who grow up in a home where one parent smokes are 60% more likely to start smoking themselves, if both parents smoke this risk is even greater.
-Protecting at risk children requires a package of interventions that should be delivered synergistically.
+Protecting at-risk children requires a package of interventions that should be delivered synergistically.

 - Promoting robust whole school smoke-free policies that reduce children’s exposure to smoking by adults.

-- Encouraging parents to quit through supportive approaches and publicising the school smoke-free policy.
+- Encouraging parents to quit through supportive approaches and publicising the school smoke-free policy

 Resources for young people

 - Be Healthy Bucks offers advice and support to quit smoking.
 Although the service is not a specialist youth service it can support young people over the age of 12 years who are motivated to quit.
 Call 03332 300177 or visit the Be Healthy BucksWebsite for more information.